ConnectivityFoundry/AwaLWM2M/doc/example_app.md

 ## Awa LightweightM2M installation.

-Firstly, Awa LWM2M must be compiled and installed, using the commands below to build and install Awa LWM2M to the  *./build/install* directory:
+Use the commands below to build and install Awa LightweightM2M to the  *./build/install* directory:

 ```
 ~/AwaLWM2M$ make